 Situated just opposite the doors to Zédel lies the Piccadilly Theatre, now home to the stage adaption of Baz Luhrmann’s kaleidoscopic musical ‘Moulin Rouge’.
 Set in Paris of 1899, the story tells the tale of star-crossed lovers Satine and Christian, set against a backdrop of contemporary Bohemian, artistic hedonism which still defines the City of Love till this day…

-Over at the Prince of Wales Theatre, the ‘Book of Mormon‘ made its way back on stage in November, bringing its award-winning brand of satire and musical to the West End once more.
-And at The Criterion, which is located just up the road on Piccadilly, you can see ‘Pride and Prejudice (sort of)’, Isobel McArthur’s unique and audacious retelling of Jane Austen’s most iconic love story.
+Over at the Prince of Wales Theatre, the ‘Book of Mormon‘ made its way back to the stage last November, bringing its award-winning brand of satire and musical to the West End once more.
+And at The Criterion, which is located just up the road on Piccadilly, you can see ‘2:22 A Ghost Story’, as Danny Robins’ acclaimed supernatural thriller continues its West End run until at least 8 January 2023.

 Now showing at the Gielgud Theatre (which is a quick 3 minute stroll from Zédel) is To Kill a Mockingbird, Harper Lee’s Pulitzer Prize tale of racial injustice which continues to endure more than 60 years later.
-Adapted for the stage by Aaron Sorkin and directed by Bartlett Sher, it’s getting rave reviews – tickets are avaiable up until November 2022.
+Adapted for the stage by Aaron Sorkin and directed by Bartlett Sher, it’s getting rave reviews – tickets are available up until February 2023.
 Also worth a visit is the Soho Theatre, home to comedy, cabaret and theatre galore… take a look at the current line-up here.

 Located less than a 10 minute walk from Zédel lies the Palace Theatre, where Harry Potter fans can see J. K. Rowling’s “eighth story ” in the series on stage: ‘Harry Potter and the Cursed Child‘.
-Also nearby, the Prince Edward Theatre is currently home to the stage adaptation of ‘Mary Poppins‘, featuring timeless songs from the Disney movie, it is slated to run until at least October 2022.
+Also nearby, the Prince Edward Theatre is currently home to the stage adaptation of ‘Mary Poppins‘, featuring timeless songs from the Disney movie, it is slated to run until January 2023.

 Of course, no Zédel theatre guide could be complete without mentioning our very own late night performance space, The Crazy Coqs.
 With a line-up featuring show-stopping burlesque, comedy, drag, live jazz and more – you can expect to see some of the West End’s and Broadway’s leading names, as well as the next generation of talent taking to the stage.